Aer Travel Pack 2 Details

 The day has finally come!
 We are thoroughly excited to say that we’re taking a look at the Aer Travel Pack 2 in this review.
 Several of our team members at Pack Hacker have been using their original Aer Travel Pack for some time now (and to great success), so needless to say, we’ve been looking forward to getting our hands on the second iteration of an already great travel pack.

-Aer has taken their first travel pack, made a bunch of really great improvements, and clearly thought through all of the details in the process—so lets dive in.
+Aer has taken their first travel pack, made a bunch of really great improvements, and clearly thought through all of the details in the process for carrying a bunch of gear—so lets dive in.

 Oh, and by the way—this is a long one.
 You’ve been warned…